tbfrazee/schedule_timer/README.md

 **:filter_sql** (String): SQL to be sent to filter_method.
 Can contain '?' placeholders for params.

 **:filter_params** (Array): params to be sent along with :filter_sql.
 Noop if :filter_sql is not defined.
-The following Symbols will be replaced as noted:

 **:filter_hash** (Hash): A hash to be sent to model_class.filter_method.

-Both :filter_params and :filter_hash can contain the following Symbols, which will be replaced with date strings as follows:
+Both :filter_params and :filter_hash can contain the following Symbols as values, which will be replaced with date strings as follows:

 * :now: current date and time (formatted '%FT%T')
 * :time: current time (formatted %T)